bartdorlandt/net-auto.nl/website/docs/index.md

 ## 🎯 What We Do

 !!! automation "Network Automation Focus"
-    We organize regular meetups featuring expert talks, hands-on workshops, and networking opportunities for professionals working with, but not limited to:
+    We organize regular meetups featuring interesting talks and networking opportunities for professionals working with, but not limited to:

     - **Infrastructure as Code**
     - **Source of Truth (SoT)**